Current Time in Sector 1, Romania

 DST Change Dates

-Check the exact spring forward and fall back dates for Sector 1.
-The page shows when clocks change and how the offset shifts through the year.
+Check the exact spring-forward and fall-back schedule for Sector 1.
+The page shows when clocks change in Romania so you can plan around local time shifts.

 compare